Call to Worship

 A.C.T.S Food Pantry: Canned vegetables 15 oz size, low sodium canned vegetables, snack items, individually packed, Pop-top canned prepared meals suitable for our homeless clients, single serve prepared food suitable for our homeless clients, laundry detergent, dish detergent, cleaning supplies in general, toiletries and personal hygiene items, size 4T pull-ups, size 6 diapers, dog food.

-Clothing for Featherstone School: Size 5-8 underwear and small and medium size sweatpants for girls and boys.
+Clothing for Featherstone School: small and medium size sweatpants in blue, gray or black.

 You shop, AmazonSmile donates.
 Shop at smile.amazon.com to generate donations for Cokesbury UMC at no extra cost.